Important Registration Information - 2025 Registration

 This is a five-day course ending Friday

 Whether you’re building your first boat, or looking to learn the advanced tricks that the professionals use to get “showboat” finishes, this one-week class will advance your abilities to work with wood, epoxy, and fiberglass.
+The boat we build together will be raffled off at the end of the week to one lucky student!

 • Who is this course best suited for?